 Consumerism is destroying the planet

-And 7 actions anyone can take to combat the overconsumption crisis
+Our spending is destroying the planet.
+Here are 7 actions anyone can take to combat the overconsumption crisis.

-I'm really excited to dive into this month's topic, consumerism, because that's the reason so many of you came to Soapbox.
+We're excited to dive into consumerism because that's the reason why so many of our Soapbox community members came to us.
 Last year, we were featured in the New York Times about this very topic.
 Fun, right?

-The upcoming READ module features an article by one of my favorite journalists, Emily Atkin.
-She argues that consumerism IS the problem; climate change is the most serious symptom.
+This Action Pack highlights one of our favorite journalists, Emily Atkin, who argues that consumerism IS the problem and climate change is the most serious symptom.
+Let's debunk this.

 Fight climate change in a way that works for you.